matt-wats/Creating-Camouflage/README.md

 The current Designer can also create new camouflages without a reference strip, because of it's Encoder-Decoder model, which is only useful in situation where we know certain features of the target environment but don't have actual photos.
 If all we care about is the process of photo to camouflage, the Designer's architecture can be modified to better suit this purpose.

+The camouflaged section could be some shape other than a square, to make it easier for it to blend in without creating such sharp edges around itself.